LegumeFederation/meta_iron/README.rst

                        method of organization, the second method has some advantages such as easy conversion to column/vector processing.

-Packaging              No concepts of file naming conventions, versioning, checksumming,
+Packaging              There is only limited support for file naming, versioning, checksumming,
-                       parent, children, etc.  This is structural metadata and outside the scope of ``meta_iron``.
+                       parent, children, etc.  This is structural metadata and outside the main scope of ``meta_iron``.

 ====================== ========================================================================